ushenginnering/Benjamin_finance_app/README.md

 # Benjamin_finance_app
-This is an investment platform
+This is the admin of the  investment platform